cogini/mix_systemd/README.md

 `systemd_version`: Sets the systemd version on the target system, default 235.
 This determines which systemd features the library will enable.
-If you are targeting an older OS relese, you may need to change it.
+If you are targeting an older OS release, you may need to change it.
 Here are the systemd versions in common OS releases:

 * CentOS 7: 219